-Parents need to be mindful that a note from them can only excuse their child for up to a total of 5 absences.

-Beyond 5 days, in the discretion of the administration, a physician's note is required to substantiate as an excused absence.
+Parents need to be mindful that a note from them can only excuse their child for up to a total of 7 absences.
+Beyond 7 days, at the discretion of the administration, a physician's note is required to substantiate as an excused absence.
 Otherwise the absences will be considered illegal and unexcused.